 Pennsylvania Society for Clinical Social Work Clinical Book Discussion Program

-Participants who attend this program must be present for its entirety in order to get continuing education credits.
+This event is open to PSCSW members only; participants who attend this program must be present for its entirety in order to get continuing education credits.

-There is a $5 non-refundable administrative fee for any cancellation up to 48 hours prior to this program.
+Cancellation Policy: There is a $5 non-refundable administrative fee for any cancellation up to 48 hours prior to this program.
 No refund will be issued if less than 48 hours’ notice is given for this program.

 Continuing Education Credits: